 Robert L. Lewis Academy of Scholars

-The Robert L. Lewis Academy of Scholars is an experience designed for ambitious students with a passion for social justice who want to make a difference in their communities and in the world.
+The Robert L. Lewis Academy of Scholars provides an unparalleled experience for ambitious students who have a passion for social justice and wish to make a difference in their communities and in the world.
 This program requires a commitment of a complete academic year and is divided into Fall Semester and Spring Semester components.

-- Participating in a 2000-level Honors course and independent study experience
+- Participate in a 2000-level Honors course and independent study experience